rbrandino1/nodejs-spa-cpfcnpj-app/README.md

-# nodejs-spa-cpfcnpj-app
+# CPF/CNPJ Application

-Aplicação de validação de CPF/CNPJ em NodeJS, com uma interface SPA.
+Application for CPF/CNPJ (Brazilian document) validation, containing an interface for records management, with filter possibility, reordering and black list.